marnix/zigmmverify/README.md

 - Finish the iterator for 'mandatory hypotheses for given expression':

-   * Go backwards over the active hypotheses list, and
+   * When going backwards over the active hypotheses list:

-      - add the variables from that $e hypothesis;
+      - add the variables from that $e hypothesis.
-      - select only the $f hypotheses for a known variable.

 - For each $a and $p statement, build the corresponding `InferenceRule`.